coderthegreat2/thirdlife/README.md

 just a simple server-sided fabric implementation of Grian's third life series so that you dont have to use spigot.

-THIS MOD IS INTENDED FOR SERVERS ONLY AND WILL NOT BAN PLAYERS IF USED IN SINGLEPLAYER

-This mod is entirely server-sided and is not needed to join the modded server.
+This mod is entirely server-sided and is not needed on the client to play on the modded server.

 Requires fabric API to function properly.